Gravitational field: General relativity

 where T is the stress–energy tensor, G is the Einstein tensor, and κ is the Einstein gravitational constant.
 The latter is defined as κ = 8πG/c^{4}, where G is the Newtonian constant of gravitation and c is the speed of light.

-These equations are dependent on the distribution of matter, stress and momentum in a region of space, unlike Newtonian gravity, which is depends on only the distribution of matter.
+These equations are dependent on the distribution of matter, stress and momentum in a region of space, unlike Newtonian gravity, which depends on only the distribution of matter.
 The fields themselves in general relativity represent the curvature of spacetime.
 General relativity states that being in a region of curved space is equivalent to accelerating up the gradient of the field.
 By Newton's second law, this will cause an object to experience a fictitious force if it is held still with respect to the field.
-This is why a person will feel himself pulled down by the force of gravity while standing still on the Earth's surface.
+This is why a person will feel themself pulled down by the force of gravity while standing still on the Earth's surface.
 In general the gravitational fields predicted by general relativity differ in their effects only slightly from those predicted by classical mechanics, but there are a number of easily verifiable differences, one of the most well known being the deflection of light in such fields.